awsdocs/aws-systems-manager-user-guide/doc_source/sysman-service-role.md

        -PolicyArn arn:aws:iam::aws:policy/AmazonSSMManagedInstanceCore
    ```

-   If you created a custom S3 bucket policy for your service role, run the following command to enable SSM Agent to access the buckets you specified in the policy\.
+   If you created a custom S3 bucket policy for your service role, run the following command to allow SSM Agent to access the buckets you specified in the policy\.
 Replace *account\-id* and *my\-bucket\-policy\-name* with your AWS account ID and your bucket name\.

    ```
    Register-IAMRolePolicy `